-Students need to have completed an associate degree or the equivalent in a major other than management.
+• Students need to have completed an associate degree or the equivalent in any non-business major.

 Certain programs of study include technical standards in the academic requirements essential to the program.
 Students with disabilities should contact the Center for Academic Support for information about the technical standards.
 See technical (p.
-164) standards (p.
-164) for descriptions of the applicable technical standards.
+171) standards (p.
+171) for descriptions of the applicable technical standards.
 Copies of the technical standards applicable to various programs are also available from the Center for Academic Support.

 For additional admissions requirements please review the other topics listed in the Applying (p.
-163) section of this catalog.
+170) section of this catalog.